 Situated in Brixton Village, The Joint has got to be one of the best places for Beef Brioche and Shredded Pork burgers.
 One of the fullest I have ever felt after a meal; partly due to ordering sides of macaroni cheese, spiced chicken wings, BBQ spare ribs and some onion rings… How can I diet when I’ve got a food blog to write?!!

-After going up an extremely fast lift we sampled a couple of cocktails on arrival – the MIMOSA of the morning; followed by a special gin and lemonade.
-For my main I wolfed down the Duck & Waffle (funnily enough!) which consisted of a duck leg cooked to perfection on a bed of waffle coated in mustard maple syrup and a fried egg – not to mention my fish balls in a Lobster cream sauce on the side…
+After going up an extremely fast lift, we sampled a couple of cocktails on arrival – the Mimosa of the morning; followed by a special gin and lemonade.
+For my main I wolfed down the Duck & Waffle (classic as restaurant named!) which consisted of a duck leg cooked to perfection on a bed of waffle coated in mustard maple syrup and a fried egg – not to mention my fish balls in a Lobster cream sauce on the side…

 Saving one of the best for last – ROKA at Canary Wharf.
 Serving contemporary Japanese Robatayaki cuisine, there’s a backdrop of Canary Wharf’s dramatic city skyline.
 As it was a friend’s birthday, we went for the “eat and drink as much as you can in 2hours” option – the staff were so friendly and allowed us another free bottle of wine after our time limit was up.
 Amazing Japanese food 🙂

 My favourite place has got to be Plum Valley, an upmarket Cantonese restaurant with slick, dark slate and wood decor, serving extensive dim sum menu; pricey but worth it.